MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

-Historical test cases are extremely helpful to prevent issues from showing up more than once, as well as increasing the overall test coverage of the product.
-By ensuring that bug fixes are accompanied by corresponding tests, over time as fixes are made the overall robustness of the testing suite will keep improving, giving better assurances of reliability and security.
+Historical test cases, also known as regression test cases, prevent old issues from resurfacing again and increase the overall test coverage of the product.
+You should ensure that when a bug is fixed the project also adds a corresponding test cases.
+Over time, as fixes are made, the overall robustness of the testing suite will keep improving, giving better assurances of reliability and security.

 **Key qualities, and relation to other sections**